Indoor Air Quality

 Nuzzi Fuel can help clear the air!

 The air inside your home may be even worse than the air outside, especially if you are among America's 40 million allergy sufferers.
-Add in the fact that we spend 90% of our time within our home's four walls, and indoor air quality becomes a major concern.
+Add in the fact that we spend 90 percent of our time within our home's four walls, and indoor air quality becomes a major concern.

 What are some causes of poor indoor air quality?